 For example, using plastic tubs as growing containers lets you easily move them around your house without damaging floors or carpets.
 Conversely, mushroom tents keep humidity levels even higher than other setups while providing an enclosed environment that helps prevent contamination from outside sources such as dust particles in air currents (which may contain harmful bacteria).
 The best mushroom growing container is one you feel most comfortable using.

-The Shrüm All-In-One grow kit is perfect for either environment.
+The Shrüm All-In-One grow kit is perfect for either environment, and the only mushroom growing container you need.
 You can set it up inside a tub and easily move it around where needed, or you can store it inside your grow tent.
 But you know what else you can do?
 Just place it on a shelf and let it do its thing.
 It’s designed for optimal airflow and humidity so your little buddies can spawn and fruit their way to a successful flush.
 Grab yours today and get growing.